 Given that Johnson and Keyes were completely incinerated in the center of a blast that was supposed to eliminate all traces of life in a radius of many lightyears far outside the galaxy, it's rather unlikely to work.

 The first Halo had this as well.
 The ring is blown and the galaxy is saved.
 Too bad nearly everybody in the game was on the ring at the time, and Master Chief had to kill Captain Keyes himself after the latter was turned into a Flood monster.
 Sergeant Johnson made it off in a Pelican, but we didn't know this at the time.

 Adding to the bitterness of the ending, billions upon billions of people are dead on both sides, a good majority of Human colonies have been glassed, and it may take decades to rebuild.

-And by "good majority" we mean "virtually everything but Earth itself".
+And "good majority" means "virtually everything but Earth itself".
 By this point, the total human population in the galaxy is estimated to be around two-hundred million, down from tens of billions at the begining of the war.
-Word Of God suggests that 23 billion (out of 30-40 before the war) humans have died.
+Word of God suggests that 23 billion (out of 30-40 before the war) humans have died.

 Tales of Phantasia ends with the heroes defeating the Big Bad... but then finding out that rather than being evil, Dhaos was just trying to keep his world alive.
 In which case the heroes are feeling slightly less heroic than they'd thought.